 Adobe Premiere Pro Screen Recording – Is it Possible?

 Premiere Pro can not record your screen.
 It doesn’t support screen video recording functionality.
 Alternatively, you’ll need to use screen recording software with the best settings for Premiere Pro.
 Make sure the output file format of the screen recorder is recognized by Premiere Pro.

 (Read on to find out – how to ensure Premiere recognizes the output file format of screen recording software.)

 How Do I Record Directly into Premiere Pro?

-You can record audio directly into Premiere Pro, but you can’t record your screen or video.
+You can record the audio directly into Premiere Pro, but not your screen or video.
 The in-app screen recording feature is not yet available in Adobe Premiere Pro.

 If you need to record your screen or live stream, then you will have to use dedicated screen recording applications.

 After recording your videos, you need to bring them back inside Premiere Pro and start editing because most screen recording applications don’t support video editing.